tmtxt/tmtxt.github.com/_posts/2014-03-10-emacs-setup-jsx-mode-and-jsx-syntax-checking.md

 ![Alt Text](/files/2014-03-10-emacs-setup-jsx-mode-and-jsx-syntax-checking/indent.png)

-# JSX Auto complete and Snippet
+# JSX Auto complete, Snippets and Suggestion

 To enable auto-complete by default for jsx-mode, add it to `jsx-mode-hook`.